-Agra is known for its timeless Taj Mahal.
-But, if you go beyond the world-renowned marbled architecture, you’ll find yourself busy with other places of interests.
+Agra Fort is another Mughal fortress that speaks volumes of Indian history.
+We all know that Agra is synonymous with its timeless Taj Mahal.
+But, if you go beyond the world-renowned marble architecture, you’ll find yourself busy with other places of interest.
 There’s Sikandra where the Emperor Akbar the Great was buried.
 His large tomb is impressive.
 Fatehpur Sikri is also a stunning place to visit where Akbar built three palaces for his three wives who were all from three different religions.
-Then, there’s Agra Fort, another Mughal fortress that speak volumes of Indian history.

 Agra Fort can be overwhelming when you’re exploring it alone.
 In a throng of people, the place seems small.
-Every nooks and corners of this fort are worth exploring.
+Every nooks and corner of this fort are worth exploring.
 Take your time.
 Look up and down.
 Look sideways, front and back.
-There are always interesting things to be found.
+There are always interesting things to see.
 You don’t even have to look harder for them.
-They’re visible and waiting to be appreciated.
+They’re visible and waiting for you to find them.

 Shah Jahan, the one who built the Taj Mahal, was imprisoned here by his own son for eight years.
 Every visitor or tourist knows this because every tour guide says this.
 And even every guide book writes about it, too.

-And this is the marbled room with marbled balcony where he was imprisoned.
-From here, he could see Taj Mahal, the grandiose tomb he built for his favourite wife.
+And this is the marbled room with marbled balcony where Shah Jahan stayed for almost a decade.
+From here, he could see Taj Mahal, the grandiose tomb he built for his favorite wife.